nevrome/mobest/docs/plot.md

 # Improving the similarity search map plot

 The map figure that emerged as the result of {doc}`A basic similarity search workflow <basic>` is not particularly beautiful.
 We can and should apply some changes to this plot to make it more readable and visually pleasing.
+The following code is also included in the [similarity_search.R](data/similarity_search.R) script.

-1. **Increase the spatial resolution** of the prediction grid. `locate()` takes more time to compute with this change, but for individual samples and time slices it is generally very much affordable to go to higher resolutions.
+1. **Increase the spatial resolution** of the prediction grid. `locate()` takes more time to compute with this change, but for individual samples and time slices it is generally very much affordable to switch to higher resolutions.
 Here we go from the 50km grid above to a much finer 20km grid.
 The number of spatial prediction points increases from 4738 to 29583.

 ```r
 spatial_pred_grid <- mobest::create_prediction_grid(